-2) The freedom to decide on time and manner of one's own end from a European Human Rights perspective
+3) The freedom to choose time and manner of one's own end from an European Human Rights perspective

-All European states (with the exception of Belarus and the Vatican) have adhered to the European Convention on Human Rights (ECHR).
+All European states (with the exception of Belarus and the Vatican) have adhered to the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR)9.
 In specific cases, set legal situations may be questioned whether they would be in line with the basic human rights enshrined in the ECHR.
-The European Court of Human Rights has developed a most valuable jurisdiction on basic human rights, including the issue of the right to choose a voluntary death.
-According to its preamble, this international treaty is not only a fixed instrument, "securing the universal and effective recognition and observance of the rights therein declared" but also aiming at "the achievement of greater unity between its members and that one of the methods by which that aim is to be pursued is the maintenance and further realisation of human rights and fundamental freedoms".
-The ECHR's text and case law may serve as an example and could be taken into consideration in legislation in Australia, which is why Dignitas herewith outlines some of its most important rulings in relation to a self-determined end of suffering and life.
+The European Court of Human Rights10 has developed a valuable jurisdiction on basic human rights, including the issue of the right to choose a voluntary death.
+According to its preamble, this international treaty is not only a fixed instrument, "securing the universal and effective recognition and observance of the rights therein declared" but also aiming at "the achievement of greater unity between its members and that one of the methods by which that aim is to be pursued is the maintenance and further realisation of human rights and fundamental freedoms"11.
+The ECHR' text and case law may serve as an example and could be taken into consideration in legislation in the State of Victoria, which is why DIGNITAS herewith outlines some of its most important rulings in relation to a self-determined and self-enacted end of suffering and life.